Defense contractors absolutely crushed it in President Donald Trump's first year.

 About 300 planes have already been delivered, and that number will double by 2020.
-Nearly 2,500 aircraft will be added to the U.S. arsenal in the next few years, with hundreds more going to U.S. allies around the world, replacing Cold War-era F-16s.
+Almost 2,500 aircraft will be added to the U.S. arsenal over the next few years, with hundreds more going to U.S. allies around the world, replacing Cold War-era F-16s.

-From its inception, the F-35 program has eight partner countries that helped pay for its development and now are poised to purchase over 600 of the planes.
+From its inception, the F-35 program has eight partner countries that have helped pay for its development and are poised to purchase over 600 of the planes.
 Another 800 planes are expected to be bought by other countries through the Foreign Military Sales program.

-In December 2016, Israel was the first country outside the United States to acquire the F-35.
-It’s since received the first two planes out of an order of 50.
-And in May, it became be the first ever nation to deploy the stealth fighter in combat.
+In December 2016, Israel was the first country outside the U.S. to acquire the F-35.
+It's since received the first two planes out of an order of 50.
+And in May, it became the first nation to deploy the stealth fighter in combat.

 "We are flying the F-35 all over the Middle East and have already attacked twice on two different fronts," said Major-General Amikam Norkin.

 Lockheed has also found an eager new buyer in Japan.
 The country recently approved the purchase of two Lockheed Aegis Ashore batteries at a cost of $2 billion.
 It also recently received a $10 million contract to outfit the USS Stout with its AEGIS Ballistic Missile Defense (BMD).

 Furthermore, Japan and South Korea are also considering buying the short takeoff vertical-landing variant of Lockheed's F-35.
 Both countries are already buying scores of the conventional takeoff version: the F-35A.
 But having the F-35B in their arsenals would enable them in deploying the stealth fighters from ships, not just from land bases.

 Lockheed isn't just gaining in the defense industry, either.
 It's making a serious effort to push into the broader tech sector.

 The company also launched a venture capital firm, LM Ventures, for scouting and financing small Silicon Valley upstarts...

 3. General Dynamics Corporation

 General Dynamics Corporation's business can be broken into four main segments:

 - Aerospace — jets and other aircraft.